devgendy/stunning-hero/README.md

 # Stunning Hero

-A sleek and modern Hero Section built with **React** and **Tailwind CSS**.
+A sleek and modern Hero Section built with **React and Tailwind CSS**.
-This project was developed as part of a frontend challenge and showcases key UI skills, interactivity, and clean component structure.
+This project was developed as part of a frontend challenge and showcases key UI skills, interactivity, and inline editing.

 ---

 ## Features

 - "Regenerate with AI" — swaps headline, subheadline, and image randomly
 - Inline editable text — click and type instantly